openstack-k8s-operators/install_yamls/README.md

 Wait for the ctlplane to be up.

 At this point the ctlplane is deployed with the services using isolated networks as specified in the CR sample.

+**Note** Deployment may take longer than the default timeout allows for.
+In these cases, make sure to adjust `DATAPLANE_TIMEOUT` variable.

 * deploy edpm compute
 ```bash